softwaremill/odelay/README.md

 }
 ```

-A delayed operation requires a `scala.concurrent.duration.FiniteDuration` and some arbitrary block of code to execute.
+A delayed operation requires a `FiniteDuration` and some arbitrary block of code to execute.

 ### Timers

-In order for the example above to compile, a `odelay.Timer` needs to be in, implicit scope.
+In order for the example above to compile, an `odelay.Timer` needs to be in implicit scope.

 `odelay.Timers` implement an interface for making the delay possible.
-Implementations for `odelay.Timers` are defined for a number of environments and platforms.
+Implementations for `odelay.Timers` are defined for a number of environments and platforms so you can make the most of the tools you alread have on hand.

 #### JdkTimer

-The default is a jdk backed Timer.
+The default Timer is a jdk backed Timer.

 To make the example above compile.
 Import the default `Timer`.